 "B.R.
 Ambedkar in 1950" by Unknown.
 Licensed under Public Domain via Wikimedia Commons

-Ambedkar Jayanti is a regional holiday always observed on 14 April.
+Ambedkar Jayanti is a regional holiday in India that is always observed on 14 April.

-It is a public holiday in the following states: Andhra Pradesh, Bihar, Gujarat,Haryana, Himachal Pradesh, Jammu and Kashmir, Karnataka, Kerala, Maharashtra, Odisha, Rajasthan, Sikkim, Tamil Nadu, Telangana, Uttar Pradesh, Uttarakhand, West Bengal.
+In 2017, Ambedkar Jayanti is a public holiday in the following Indian states: Andhra Pradesh, Bihar, Chhattisgarh, Goa, Gujarat,Haryana, Himachal Pradesh, Jammu and Kashmir, Karnataka, Kerala, Maharashtra, Odisha, Punjab, Rajasthan, Tamil Nadu, Telangana, Uttar Pradesh, Uttarakhand, West Bengal.

 Please note that in some states, not all companies and organisations will observe it as a holiday.

-In 2015, Ambedkar Jayanti was been declared a government holiday across India.
-The notification specifically mentioned 14 April 2015, so it is not assumed that Ambedkar Jayanti will be a national holiday in subsequent years and indeed several states made no reference to it in their official holiday lists for 2016.
+In 2015, Ambedkar Jayanti was declared a government holiday across India.
+The notification specifically mentioned 14 April 2015, so it cannot be assumed that Ambedkar Jayanti will be a national holiday in subsequent years and indeed several states made no reference to it in their official holiday lists for 2016 and 2017.

 In the Indian state of Uttar Pradesh, 6 December, the date of Dr. Ambedkar's death, is a public holiday.